imperador/chromefy/README.md

 ### Option 1: Automated Script
   - It uses a script, so the migration is easier.
   - Requires: 2 USB sticks: The first to deploy the Chromium img on it and the second to store the two recovery files.
-  - As said before, you will need to resize the third partition of your sdX drive (EX: sda3 inside sda, if you main drive is sda).
+  - As said before, you will need to resize the third partition of your sdX drive (EX: sda3 inside sda, if your main drive is sda).
 In this method you can either downsize sdX1 (data partition) or delete the sdX5 partition (we won't need it) to get more unallocated space.

 ### Option 2: Manual Configuration
   - It requires some patience and more commands.
+And it also has several steps that need to be done.
   - It can be done with only one USB stick.
   - Here you can't just delete the fifth (sdX5) partition, because you will need it.